hazzik/DelegateDecompiler/README.md

-Delegate-Decompiller
+DelegateDecompiler
 ====================

-A tool which should be able to decompile a delegate or a method body to its lambda representation
+A tool which is able to decompile a delegate or a method body to its lambda representation